hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 6. Once MobaXterm restarts you will be asked for the private key passphrase at launch.
-This will occur only once and after you introduce it correctly it will stay saved for all any following session.
-Double clicking on the shortcuts for the clusters should open the corresponding connection directly.
+This will occur only once and after you introduce it correctly it will stay saved for all following sessions.
+Double clicking on a shortcuts for a cluster should open the corresponding connection directly.